Consistency of Higgsplosion in Localizable QFT

 To see that this is indeed the case, we can use the asymptotic properties of the free-theory function $D^{(0)}(x-y; m^2)$ in \eqref{eq:D0} at $m^2=s$,

-and substitute these expressions into the spectral decomposition formula \eqref{eq:spWa}.
+and substitute these expressions into the spectral decomposition formula \eqref{eq:spWa1PI}.
 Because of the linear exponential cut-off provided by the expressions in \eqref{eq:Wf1} and \eqref{eq:Wf2} we see that the integral over $s$ converges for all distributions $\rho(s)$ that grow slower than a linear exponential, in agreement with what is indicated in \eqref{eq:strictloc}.
 The distributions that grow as $e^{\,c\, (\sqrt{p^2})^{\kappa}}$ in momentum space require test functions that fall off sufficiently fast, i.e. not slower than $e^{\,-c'\, (\sqrt{p^2})^{\kappa}}$.
-It is known that there exist smooth test functions with compact support in space-time, such that their Fourier transforms to momentum space are of this form when $\kappa<1$ \cite{Meiman,Jaffe:1967nb,Jaffe:1966an}.
+It is known that there exist smooth test functions with compact support in space-time, such that their Fourier transforms to momentum space are of this form when $\kappa<1$ \cite{Meiman,Jaffe:1967nb}.
 The requirement of compact support of test functions in space-time ensures the causality property of QFT.
 The operators,